TheCrowiyus/Kyrios/README.md

 ## Getting Started

-### Self-Hosting Prerequisites
+### Option 1: Self-Hosting

-Before starting, ensure you have the necessary servers set up:
+If you'd like to self-host the required servers:

 1. **Faster-Whisper Server**
    - For GPU support: